MaterializeInc/materialize/doc/user/content/connect-sources/cdc-postgres-direct.md

 Once logical replication is enabled:

-1. Grant the required privileges to the replication user:
+1. Create a user for Materialize and grant the required privileges to the user:

     ```sql
-    ALTER ROLE "dbuser" WITH REPLICATION;
+      -- materialize replication user
+      CREATE USER materialize PASSWORD <password>;
     ```

+    _for RDS_

+    ```sql
+      -- RDS-specific syntax
+      GRANT rds_replication to materialize;
+    ```

+    _for other Postgres DBs_

+    ```sql
+    ALTER ROLE "materialize" WITH REPLICATION;
+    ```
     And ensure that this user has the right permissions on the tables you want to replicate:

     ```sql
-    GRANT CONNECT ON DATABASE dbname TO dbuser;
+    GRANT CONNECT ON DATABASE dbname TO materialize;
-    GRANT USAGE ON SCHEMA schema TO dbuser;
+    GRANT USAGE ON SCHEMA schema TO materialize;
-    GRANT SELECT ON ALL TABLES IN SCHEMA schema TO dbuser;
+    GRANT SELECT ON ALL TABLES IN SCHEMA schema TO materialize;
     ```

     **Note:** `SELECT` privileges on the tables you want to replicate are needed for the initial table sync.